Short-range depinning in the presence of velocity-weakening: Model

 For each particle, the potential energy landscape $U_i$ is a sequence of parabolic wells with uniform curvature $\mu = 1$ and random widths (that are quenched).
 The elastic force $f^p_i = \mu (u_i - u^{\min}_i)$, with $u^{\min}_i$ the position of the local minimum $u^{\min}_i = (u^s_i + u^{s + 1}_i) / 2$ with $u^s_i = \sum_{y = 1}^s u^y_i$ the position of the edge of the well that the particle is currently in.
 The width of the well, $u^{s + 1}_i - u^s_i$, is drawn randomly from a Weibull distribution with shape parameter $k = 2$ \footnote{ The cumulative distribution of the widths $w$ is $\Phi(w) = 1 - \exp(-(w / w_0)^k)$ with $k = 2$ and $w_0 = 2$.
 A small offset of $10^{-5}$ is added such that $w > 0$ (i.e.~$\Phi(w \leq 0) = 0$).
 Note that the average width is $\langle w \rangle \approx 2$, such that the typical yield force is approximately $1$ (as we use stiffness $\mu = 1$).
 Finally, the sequence of wells for each particle $i$ is offset by a random number, such that the local minima around $u_i = 0$ are not correlated. }.
 A crucial quantity is the force needed to fail locally in the forward direction, $x_i \equiv \mu (u^{s + 1}_i - u_i)$.

 \paragraph{Quasi-static loading}

 Quasi-static loading corresponds to driving the frame $\bar{u}$ at a zero rate $\partial_t \bar{u} = 0$.
 In practice, we increase $\bar{u}$ by a small amount and then follow the dynamics until the energy is minimized.
 This sequence is then repeated until we gathered sufficient statistics (discarding start-up effects).
 We save significantly on computational time using an event-driven algorithm such that we skip periods with a complete absence of local yielding events, see \cref{sec:event} for details.
 These ``events'' are the primary object of most of our analysis.
 We drive using a weak spring of stiffness $k_f = 1 / L^2$, whose magnitude matches the stiffness of the modes of wavelength $L$, so as not to affect the roughness of the line on scales much smaller than $L$.
+We note that in an experimental setup, $k_f$ is the compliance of the loading mechanism, and could thus be varied.

 \paragraph{Triggering}

 The quasi-static response provides us with events at different forces $f$, whereby the response is purely elastic in between events.
 Since we are interested in the statistics of avalanches at fixed $f$, we additionally manually trigger avalanches at different $f$ to efficiently gather sufficient statistics.
 Thereby, we move a randomly selected particle over the first barrier in the forward direction while keeping the position of the driving frame fixed, see \cref{sec:triggering} for details.